In this instructable, I made a makeup vanity. I had a blast making this one!

-In this instructables I made a makeup vanity.
-Well, I had a blast making this one.
-I tried covering all base with this while keeping it in a small foot print.
+I tried covering all bases with this while keeping it in a small foot print.
 This could also double down as an office desk as well.
 There is a lot of details in this build so I have a set of plans that go into greater details, cut list, and electrical hookup diagram for US outlets.

 Makeup vanity plans https://gum.co/SNaM